-  We recently asked two of our newer staff members who are full-time but started as interns at S&H a few questions about preparing for an internship and choosing their specialization.
-Kaitlin Becker interned with S&H for one year while Slayton Gilmore interned with us for four years.
+We recently asked two of our newer staff members who are full-time but started as interns at Smith and Howard a few questions about preparing for an internship and choosing their specialization.
+Kaitlin Becker interned with Smith and Howard for one year while Slayton Gilmore interned with us for four years.
 Read below to see what Kaitlin and Slayton have to say about their respective departments.

 What were 3 things that you were least prepared for in your internship?